-This course presents a history of Europe from the beginning of Renaissance to the end of the Thirty Years' War, with emphasis on the decline of medieval institutions, the growth of humanism, the Protestant and Catholic Reformations, and the wars of religion.
+This course presents a history of Europe from the beginning of the Renaissance to the the mid-seventeenth century, with emphasis on the decline of medieval institutions, the growth of humanism, the Protestant and Catholic Reformations, and the wars of religion.
 Prerequisite: HIS 111, 112.
 Fall, odd years.